StefanoChiodino/stefano-chiodino-uk/content/posts/2021-10-23-everything-i-know-about-reviewing-code.md

 # Tailor your review to your audience

 When you know your colleagues you'll start to be able to conduct yourself differently, depending on their strengths and weakness.
 I know a developer who is thorough, writes tests, etc. I reviewed thousands and thousands of lines of their code, and all I ever found was maybe a forgotten print statement.
 So now whenever I review their code I sit back, scroll a bit faster, and maybe even focus on learning from them.
-When I review other people's code I need to check every coma, insist good code style is maintained, etc.
+When I review other people's code I need to check every comma, insist good code style is maintained, etc.

 ## You are dealing with people